DamianArado/GSoC-2022-Phoenix/PROGRESS.md

 - For info, both the setups are on different branches:
   - Jest setup is on [`jest-ng`](https://github.com/HSF/phoenix/tree/jest-ng).
   - Jasmine setup is on [`jasmine-ng`](https://github.com/HSF/phoenix/tree/jasmine-ng).

+### Week 17 (September 19 - 25, 2022)

+- This week is officially the final week for my project as I will be submitting the final evaluation form and I'm very glad to report that fortunately, all the deliverables of the project have been completed.
+Now, only the documentation for the new setup is to be added to the Phoenix Developer Guide.
+- I will update the blog for the HSF GSoC website and will continue to work on improvements later as well.